TomatenKuchenDEV/docs/docs/embededitor.md

 ---
 title: Embededitor
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 The TomatenKuchen embed editor allows you to edit message content, embeds and components on a website.
 ---

 :::info Link